 Figure (or Piece)

-“A Class is like an object constructor, or a "blueprint" for creating objects.”
-(W3Schools, s.d.)

 The first key concept that needs to be modeled in any chess program is the concept of the chess pieces, also called the figures.
 There are sixteen pieces of each color, black and white: one king, one queen, two rooks, two bishops, two knights, and eight pawns.
 Each piece has a type and a position.
 Each piece has a defined starting position at the beginning of the game.
 During the game, the players move the white and black pieces in alternate turns, thus the position of the pieces need to be updated.
 The pieces can move to a square that is either unoccupied or occupied by the opponent’s piece.
 Each figure needs to know which squares it can move to, based on its type.

+In the program, the pieces are modeled with the Figure class.
+A Class is like an object constructor, or a "blueprint" for creating objects.
+(W3Schools, s.d.)